-NTBG's Limahuli Preserve, located in the steep, rugged mountains of Kaua'i's north shore, partially cloaked in montane forest, is home to some of the world's rarest — and most threatened — plants.
-Covering nearly 1,000 acres on the oldest of Hawai'i's high islands, Limahuli is one of the most biodiverse valleys in the Hawaiian archipelago.
+NTBG’s Limahuli Preserve, located in the steep, rugged mountains of Kaua’i’s North Shore, and partially cloaked in montane forest, is home to some of the world’s rarest — and most threatened — plants.
+Covering nearly 1,000 acres on the oldest of Hawai’i’s high islands, Limahuli is one of the most biodiverse valleys in the Hawaiian archipelago.

 The rich tapestry of native plants that has evolved here over millennia composes complex forest communities, creating habitat for plants such as koki’o ke’oke’o (white hibiscus) and nānū (native gardenia), which in turn support other species.
 The forest that forms the uppermost tier of the Limahuli watershed nourishes all life in the valley below, down to and including nearshore fisheries.

-Land snails, stream fish, shrimp, damselflies and endangered water fowl and endangered ground-nesting seabirds, such as ʻa'o (Newell's shearwater) and 'uaʻu (Hawaiian petrel), all depend on Limahuli for their survival.
-But Limahuli's plants and the life they support face a myriad of threats from non-native insects, plant diseases, destructive animals such as pigs, rats, and cats as well as invasive plants and a changing climate.
+Land snails, stream fish, shrimp, damselflies, endangered water fowl, and endangered ground-nesting seabirds, such as ʻa’o (Newell’s shearwater) and ‘uaʻu (Hawaiian petrel), all depend on Limahuli for their survival.
+But Limahuli’s plants and the life they support face a myriad of threats from non-native insects, plant diseases, destructive animals such as pigs, rats, and cats as well as invasive plants and a changing climate.

 Limahuli is also central to long-held Native Hawaiian cultural practices and traditions that rely on the plants that live in this valley.

-For more than 40 years, NTBG's Conservation staff has been working to protect and preserve this rich forest habitat and spends more than 10,000 hours working in the biocultural preserve annually.
-Limahuli Preserve also provides an important environment for scientists and researchers from across Hawai'i and beyond to conduct important, often groundbreaking, scientific studies.
-Below, Limahuli Garden and Preserve Director Dr. Kawika Winter talks about some of the latest research carried out at Limahuli.
+For more than 40 years, NTBG’s Conservation staff has been working to protect and preserve this rich forest habitat and spends more than 10,000 hours working in the biocultural preserve annually.
+Limahuli Preserve also provides an important environment for scientists and researchers from across Hawai’i and beyond to conduct important, often groundbreaking, scientific studies.
+Below, Limahuli Garden and Preserve’s former director, Dr. Kawika Winter, answers questions about some of the latest research carried out at Limahuli.

 Recently there has been some interesting research happening at Limahuli Garden and Preserve that led to the publication of two articles in a special issue of the journal Pacific Science (University of Hawai’i Press).
 Can you tell me about these?